nseokaneJHB/Full-Stack-Dev/BLOG/ReadMe.md

 It was made for practice because of my interest in ***Full Stack Development***

-*`Feel free to make pul requests either for practice or improving`*
+*`Feel free to make pull requests either for practice or improving`*